 In a bid to carry out these electronic certification activities, ANTIC runs a Public Key Infrastructure (PKI), offered to Cameroon by the Republic of Korea.
 This technical infrastructure already deployed and operational ensures trust and confidence in electronic transactions, thus boosting the uptake of online services by public and private organizations.

-Concerning the mission of security audit, ANTIC carries out annual security audit missions either directly or indirectly through auditors (physical or moral persons) approved by the Agency.
+Concerning the mission of security audit, ANTIC carries out annual security audit missions either directly or indirectly through external auditors (physical or moral persons) accredited by the Agency.
 These mandatory audits target information systems and electronic communication networks open to the public, specifically those of electronic communications service providers such as ISPs, telephone operators and accredited certification authorities.
 In this light, ANTIC ensures the regularity and effectiveness of security audits of information systems for government agencies, according to laid down norms.
 Security audit is a systematic review of the components and actors, policies, measures, solutions, procedures and resources used by an organization to secure its information system or its electronic communications network.

 The major objectives of an audit are: